Research Grant proposal budgeting

 - Travel: Who is traveling, Where are they traveling, When are they traveling and Why are they traveling?

-- Tuition & Fees: $17,117 per academic year (fall 2018 – spring 2019) – includes in-state and GTRM calculation, plus fees (to be used until the Univ.
+- Tuition: $14,769 per academic year (fall 2020 – spring 2021) – includes in-state and GTRM calculation (to be used until the Univ.
 Cashier’s Office and College of Engineering Research Office provides next year’s official rates).
-Please add 10% to projects with start dates in fall 2018.
+Please add 10% to projects with start dates in fall 2021.

 - Principal Investigator’s best estimate based on past experience purchasing similar items, written or oral quotes from a vendor, or catalog price; include shipping costs for each item.